Montgomery M. Macomb

 Montgomery Meigs Macomb (October 12, 1852 – January 19, 1924) was a United States Army Brigadier General.
 He was a veteran of the Spanish–American War and World War I, and was notable for serving as commander of the Hawaiian Department, the Army War College, and Fort Sill.

 Early life

 Montgomery M. Macomb was born in Detroit, Michigan on October 12, 1852.
-The son of Colonel John Navarre Macomb and Ann Minerva Rodgers Macomb, the daughter of John Rodgers.
+The son of Colonel John Navarre Macomb Jr and Ann Minerva Rodgers Macomb, the daughter of John Rodgers.
 Montgomery Macomb was connected by ancestry and marriage to several prominent families, including those of Philip Livingston, Alexander Macomb, and Montgomery C. Meigs.

 Macomb attended Hughes Center High School in Cincinnati, and attended Yale University from 1869 to 1870.
 He then transferred to the United States Military Academy (West Point), from which he graduated in 1874.
 Ranked fourth in his class, his high standing facilitated his assignment to a coveted post with the Field Artillery.
 (At the time, top graduates were usually selected for the Engineers or Field Artillery.)